jeffreykegler/hoonlint/misc/whitespace.md

       ==
 ```

-A joined 0-running hoon should consist of,
+A split 1-running hoon should consist of,
 in lexical order:

 * Its rune.